Executive Chairman of the Board and Chief Executive Officer

-Thomas W. Okel brings over 20 years of experience in the underwriting, structuring, distribution and trading of debt used for corporate acquisitions, leveraged buyouts, recapitalizations and refinancings.
-He currently serves as Executive Director of Catawba Lands Conservancy, a nonprofit land trust.
+Thomas brings over 20 years of experience in the underwriting, structuring, distribution and trading of debt used for corporate acquisitions, leveraged buyouts, recapitalizations and refinancings.
+From 2011 until 2019, he served as Executive Director of Catawba Lands Conservancy, a nonprofit land trust.

 Prior to joining Catawba Lands Conservancy, he served as Global Head of Syndicated Capital Markets at Bank of America Merrill Lynch, where he managed capital markets, sales, trading and research for the United States, Europe, Asia and Latin America from 1989 to 2010.
 He currently serves as trustee or director of several public companies and non-profit organizations, including as Trustee of Barings Global Short Duration High Yield Fund, a closed-end investment company advised by Barings, Trustee of the Horizon Funds, a mutual fund complex, Trustee of Davidson College, and Director of CrossRoads Corporation for Affordable Housing and Community Development, Inc.

-Jill Olmstead is Founding Partner of Spivey & Olmstead, LLC, a Talent and Leadership Consulting firm with expertise in the fields of executive development and talent management founded in June 2010.
-Ms. Olmstead works with C-suite executives as an executive coach and helps lead companies' efforts on talent strategies such as diversity and inclusion, employee engagement, and succession planning.
+Jill is a Founding Partner of Spivey & Olmstead, LLC, a talent and leadership consulting firm with expertise in the fields of executive development and talent management founded in June 2010.
+Jill works with C-suite executives as an executive coach and helps lead companies' efforts on talent strategies such as diversity and inclusion, employee engagement, and succession planning.
 She has built a reputation as an executive with a strategic and pragmatic approach to talent management with an eye toward bottom line results.

-Ms. Olmstead brings over 20 years of senior leadership experience in Human Resources in the financial services industry where she was Managing Director (2006 to 2009) and Executive Vice President (2000 to 2006) at Wachovia Corporation (now Wells Fargo).
-In this capacity she was both the Head of Human Resources for the Corporate and Investment Bank and the Head of Human Resources for the International Businesses, responsible for HR services.
+Jill brings over 20 years of senior leadership experience in human resources to the financial services industry where she was Managing Director from 2006 to 2009 and Executive Vice President from 2000 to 2006 at Wachovia Corporation (now Wells Fargo).
+In this capacity, she was both the Head of Human Resources for the Corporate and Investment Bank and the Head of Human Resources for the International Businesses, responsible for HR services.

 Prior to this, she formed and led the Leadership Practices Group at Wachovia to create and implement a company-wide talent management process that identified, developed, tracked and promoted high potential leaders throughout their careers.
-Ms. Olmstead received a Bachelor of Science at Clemson University and a Masters in Organization Behavior and Development at Fielding University, Santa Barbara, CA. Ms. Olmstead is on several non-profit boards and active in the community with a focus on education, the arts, and homeless prevention.
+Jill received a Bachelor of Science from Clemson University and a Masters in Organization Behavior and Development from Fielding University.
+She is on several non-profit boards and active in the community with a focus on education, the arts, and homeless prevention.

-Mark Mulhern currently serves as Senior Vice President and Chief Financial Officer at Highwoods Properties, Inc., a Raleigh, North Carolina based publicly-traded (NYSE: HIW) real estate investment trust.
-Mr. Mulhern joined Highwoods in September 2014.
-Mr. Mulhern previously served on the Highwoods Board of Directors and Audit Committee from January 2012 through August 2014.
+Mark currently serves as Senior Vice President and Chief Financial Officer at Highwoods Properties, Inc., a Raleigh, North Carolina based publicly-traded real estate investment trust.
+Mark joined Highwoods in September 2014.
+He previously served on the Highwoods Board of Directors and Audit Committee from 2012 through 2014.

-Prior to joining Highwoods, he served as Executive Vice President and Chief Financial Officer of Exco Resources, Inc. Prior to Exco, he served as Senior Vice President and Chief Financial Officer of Progress Energy, Inc. from 2008 until its merger with Duke Energy Corporation in 2012.
-He joined Progress Energy in 1996 as Vice President and Controller and served in a number of roles at Progress Energy, including Vice President of Strategic Planning, Senior Vice President of Finance and President of Progress Ventures.
+Prior to joining Highwoods, Mark served as Executive Vice President and Chief Financial Officer of Exco Resources, Inc. Before that, he served as Senior Vice President and Chief Financial Officer of Progress Energy, Inc. from 2008 until its merger with Duke Energy Corporation in 2012.
+He joined Progress Energy in 1996 as Vice President and Controller and served in a number of roles, including Vice President of Strategic Planning, Senior Vice President of Finance and President of Progress Ventures.
 He also spent eight years at Price Waterhouse.

-Mr. Mulhern is a Certified Public Accountant and is a graduate of St. Bonaventure University.
+Mark is a Certified Public Accountant and is a graduate of St. Bonaventure University.
 He currently serves on the board of McKim and Creed, a North Carolina based professional engineering services firm.
-Mr. Mulhern does not serve on the board of directors of any other public company.